Conte-Ecology/shedsGisData/basinCharacteristics/rasterPrep/atmosphericDeposition/README.md

 1. Open the script `atmosphericDeposition.py`

 2. Change the values in the "Specify inputs" section of the script
- - `baseDirectory` is the path to the `atmosphericDeposition` folder
+ - `baseDirectory` is the path to the folder where results are written
  - `catchmentsFilePath` is the file path to the catchments polygons shapefile.
  (See "Notes" section")
  - `sourceFolder` is the path to the folder containing the deposition rasters in .tif format
- - `outputName` is the name that will be associated with this particular run of the tool (e.g. "NHDHRDV2" for all High Resolution Catchments)
+ - `outputName` is the name that will be associated with this particular run of the tool (e.g. "NHDHRDV2")

 3. Run the script in ArcPython.
 It does the following:
  - Sets up the folder structure in the specified directory
  - Generates the processing boundary from the specified shapefile and clips the source raster to this range
  - Trims the raw raster to the spatial boundary
-   - Outputs the raster to the `atmosphericDeposition\gisFiles\[outputName]\outputFiles` directory
+ - Outputs the raster to the `[baseDirectory]\gisFiles\[outputName]\outputFiles` directory

 ## Output Rasters